Adding hand-drawn font for Chinese, Japanese and Korean

 We’ve decided to add the CJK font as a fallback to Excalifont so that one could possibly combine Latin with CJK characters in one sentence.
 Adding it as a fallback also inherits Excalifont's baseline, solving the mentioned "Vertical layout shift" issue.

-The font we've chosen is Xiaolai, which defines glyphs for over 40,000 codepoints, with an uncompressed TTF size of about 22 MB.
-It includes codepoints for Simplified & Traditional Chinese (Han), Japanese (Katakana, Hiragana), and Korean (Hangul).
-Interestingly this enormous codepoints coverage is also thanks to some characters being AI-generated.
-In contrast, Excalifont, which supports about 100 alphabetic languages is about 5% of this size.
-Surely, we couldn’t just preload this font for everyone
+The font we've chosen is Xiaolai, which defines glyphs for over 40,000 codepoints, with an uncompressed file size (TTF) of about 22 MB.
+It includes characters for Simplified & Traditional Chinese (Han), Japanese (Katakana, Hiragana), and Korean (Hangul).
+Interestingly this enormous coverage is also thanks to some characters being AI-generated.
+In contrast, Excalifont supports about 100 alphabetic languages and is about 5% of this size.
+Surely, we couldn’t just preload this font for everyone.

 Font splitting and lazy loading